Care & Support

-Our operators provide information about the availability of social services of a health or mental health nature in Kane County, Illinois and through the National Crisis Help Line (1-800-SUICIDE).
+Our operators provide information about the availability of social services of a health or mental health nature in Kane County, Illinois and through the National Crisis Help Line (1-800-SUICIDE or 988).

 Operators are trained to help people through emergencies such as attempted suicide, drug overdose, and psychotic episodes.

 We have counselors to work with you and help.

 SPS Care Calls

 Volunteer operators call or visit shut-ins daily or on specific pre-arranged days to check on their well-being.
 Buddy Calls are provided free of charge on either a temporary or long-term basis.

 (1-800-273-TALK or 988) standard for suicide intervention training, developed by Livingworks.